yashdarjimilestone/prefect-test/README.md

 ## What You're Doing in This Setup

-You are setting up Prefect Server on Kubernetes (self-hosted, not Prefect Cloud) and telling ### Troubleshooting

-### Common Issues

-1. **Connection Refused**:
-   - Ensure port forwarding is active
-   - Check that the Prefect server pod is running with `kubectl get pods -n prefect-test`

-2. **GitHub Authentication Issues**:
-   - Verify your GitHub token has the correct permissions
-   - Ensure the token environment variable is set correctly

-3. **Worker Not Connecting**:
-   - Check that the worker can reach the Prefect server
-   - Verify the work pool exists with `prefect work-pool ls`
-   - For Kubernetes worker: check pod status with `kubectl get pods -n prefect-test` and logs with `kubectl logs -n prefect-test deployment/prefect-worker`
-   - If you see "All connection attempts failed" in worker logs, ensure the Prefect server is listening on all interfaces:
-     ```yaml
-     # In prefect-server.yaml, ensure the args include "--host 0.0.0.0"
-     args: ["prefect", "server", "start", "--host", "0.0.0.0"]
-     ```code from GitHub at runtime instead of packaging flows into Docker images or running them only from your local machine.
+You are setting up Prefect Server on Kubernetes (self-hosted, not Prefect Cloud) and telling it to pull flow code from GitHub at runtime instead of packaging flows into Docker images or running them only from your local machine.

 Think of it like this: